ahlisbon/CJKmaterialProcessing/README.md

 You can rename your files to whatever you like.
 However for data to be pasted correctly, the script needs to know which type of spreadsheet you are using.
 If you are preparing different books for purchase, make sure all your spreadsheets start with the same prefix, such as:
 - Orders - 2022-23
 - Orders - Rare Korean Books
+- If you have multiple spreadsheets with the same prefix open at the same time, you will be required to close all but the one you are actively using.

 Other things to be aware of regarding naming conventions:
 - Do not use the same prefix for different types of sheets.